Navi Mumbai: Dummy buyers account for 75% of palm oil at JNPT

-Under a multi-crore tax evasion racket in the import of edible oil, unscrupulous importers are evading duty under the cover of consignment despatches to dealers based outside Maharashtra, and do not account for these imports in their books of accounts
+Under a multi-crore tax evasion racket in the import of edible oil, unscrupulous importers are evading duty under the cover of consignment despatches to dealers based outside Maharashtra

 State investigative authorities have detected a multi-crore tax evasion racket in the import of edible oil.
 This is one of the biggest scandals in recent times with the Economic Offences Wing (EOW), Mumbai Police, and Sales Tax Department carrying out a joint investigation for the first time in a tax evasion case.

 A file picture of the processing of palm oil fruits at a factory in Medan in Indonesia.
 Palm oil imports have risen as Indonesia and Malaysia had zero export duty on palm products for the last five months to clear surplus stock.
 Pic/AFP

 The probe agencies estimate that of the total 1,60,000 tonnes of Refined Bleached Deodorised (RBD) palm oil imported at the Jawaharlal Nehru Port Trust (JNPT) in the last fiscal, a whopping 75 per cent is being discharged in the name of dummy high-sea buyers existing only on forged documents.

 With evasion of a 5 per cent Value Added Tax (VAT) on these consignments valued at Rs 735 crore, the loss to the state exchequer is an estimated Rs 40 crore this year alone.
 Maharashtra does not apply VAT on consignments whose ownership has been transferred before arrival of goods at the load port, and being disposed, thereafter, outside the state.